-In retrospect, I think I lost the concept of these words when as a 4th grader or thereabout, my then teacher asked everyone in class to write about their best friend – which I did.
+In retrospect, I think I lost the idea of these words when as a 4th grader or thereabout, my then teacher asked everyone in my class to write about their best friend – which I did.
 Only to find out much later, when everyone had to read a bit of his or her essay aloud, that I had written about someone who had written about someone else.
-I was a bit confused of course and now that I think about it, later hurt not because I claimed sole exclusivity of any sort over this human but because the sniggering that followed told me something I had not known before.
-I was a friendly child but I had no actual friends – at least not in the 4th grader understanding of the word.
+I was a bit confused, of course, and now that I think about it, later hurt not because I claimed sole exclusivity of any sort over this human but because the sniggering that followed told me something I had not known before.
+I was a friendly child that had no actual friends – at least not in the 4th grade understanding of the word.

-It may be different in your time but in mine, that was a 4th Grade necessity I thought.
+It may be different in your time, but in mine, that was a 4th Grade necessity I thought.
 I wanted to morph into someone more acceptable.
 Someone more relatable.
 Someone they would find worthy.
 (See?
 Intense child right there) Maybe then, I thought, I would be that kid.
 I also remember your grandmother saying to me, often after my rants, that I was enough.
-Over drive imagination, stubborn personality et al. That being liked is not something a child needed.
+Overdrive imagination, stubborn personality et al. That being liked is not something a child needed.
 All I needed was to know that I was enough she said.
 To young ears, she sounded like she lacked empathy at the time but I am glad she did not cuddle me to believing otherwise.
-Because I was just a child becoming many things and to have believed at that age that I needed to sate this innate craving to be liked by everyone saved me from myself.
-She believed many things but she did not believe that likeable is a thing I should have strived to be and so I did not.
-I was kind when I was shown kindness, smart because I was my parents’ child, tough because I learnt too soon that there are really no teams – I was on my own and that was okay too.
+Because I was just a child becoming many things and to have felt at that age that I needed to sate this natural craving to be liked by everyone saved me from myself.
+She believed many things, but she did not find that likeable was something I should have strived to be and so I did not.
+I was kind when shown kindness, smart because I was my parents’ child, tough because I learnt too soon that there are really no teams – I was on my own, and that was okay too.

-Much later I began to understand what friendship meant and I made a few.
+Much later I began to understand what friendship meant, and I made a few.
 It was at this time I also learnt that I was doing it wrong in many ways before.
 I understood that it was not about having someone to write about in an essay, someone or someone to queue on the lunch lines with.
 I learnt friends were not people that stood by you because they felt, somehow, that they had to but because they chose to.
-My 4th grade self did not know it was a choice.
+My 4th-grade self-did not know it was a choice.
 She pretty much figured it was a right that came with the school package I guess.
-As I grew older Nnwa, I understood myself, I understood others and I have met some pretty interesting humans.
-Some have come and gone and that’s okay.
-Their season came and bloomed and I am forever thankful for that.
+As I grew older Nnwa, I understood myself, understood others, and I have met some rather interesting humans.
+Some have come and gone, and that’s okay.
+Their season came and bloomed, and I am forever thankful for that.
 Some came and stayed.
 Those ones you will meet.
 Your aunts and uncles they will be.

-I wrote this for you because I know I will want to give you too much that in doing so I will forget to give you even much more.
+I wrote this for you because I will want to give you so much that in doing so I will forget to give you even much more.
 You will be your mother’s daughter.
 Perhaps your own will be a more carefree spirit free of thoughts and fears of what lurks in the places we cannot see.
-Perhaps you will be spared the curse of the over active mind.
+Maybe you will be spared the curse of the overactive mind.
 But then again, you will be your mother’s daughter.
 So I tell you this: likeable is not something you need to strive to be.
 Be kind.
 Be patient.
 Be honest.
 Be loving.
 Have empathy.
 Those are things to strive for.
 Be you – you are enough.
 The friends will come and go.
-Sometimes in unequal proportion.
+Sometimes in different proportion.
 You will have some for seasons and some for a day.
 So just be, some things you will learn along the way.
-And one of them, is that a lot of things top being likeable.
+And one of them is that a lot of stuff top being likeable.
 And one of them is choosing to be you.
 Every day.